strangelove-ventures/half-life/README.md

 You can optionally provide the `sentries` array to also monitor the sentries via grpc.
 `rpc-retries` can optionally be provided to override the default of 5 RPC retries before alerting, useful for congested RPC servers.
 `fullnode` can be set to `true` to only monitor reachable and out of sync for the provided `sentries`. `address` is not required when `fullnode` is `true`.
+`sentry-grpc-error-threshold` can be provided for each validator to tune how many grpc errors are detected (roughtly 30 seconds between checks) before issuing a notification.

 See [here](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) for how to create a webhook for a discord channel.